samsquire/assembly/README.md

 Direction in control flow can limit design flexibility.

-If you think of a microservice architecture you might sometimes want to be called when things happen or to call yourself.
+If you think of a microservice architecture you might sometimes want to be called when things happen or to do the call yourself.

-Its the insertion point of indirection where you change direction of control or flow.
+Its an insertion point of indirection where you change direction of control or flow.
 From push to pull or pull to push or sync to async or async to sync.

 Message passing is one approach.
 In a message passing design you handle messages with different identities and the identity of the message determines what you do: where control flow jumps.